 High academic quality

 BISU 1+3 Program students are required to live on campus in their first year at Binghamton.
-For more information on on-campus housing, including the costs, please visit http://www.binghamton.edu/residential-life/living-oncampus/index.html
+For more information on on-campus housing, including the costs, please visit https://www.binghamton.edu/residential-life/

 Our 160 amazingly diverse student clubs and organizations are the engine of student life at Binghamton.
 They sponsor international cultural events and concerts, publish campus newspapers and magazines, offer countless volunteer opportunities and organize tons of free movies, open-mic nights and campus-wide talent shows.
-If you think there’s lots to do for class, wait until you see what else campus has to offer.
+If you think there are lots to do for class, wait until you see what else campus has to offer.
 Find out more about student life: http://www.binghamton.edu/student-life/

 Nestled at the junction of the Susquehanna and Chenango rivers, the Greater Binghamton region, near the Pennsylvania border and home to a quarter million people, is rich in scenic beauty.
 It's a safe, friendly and affordable community that offers countless outdoor recreational and cultural opportunities, along with coffee houses, concerts, restaurants and shopping malls.
 While enjoying the comfort and ease of living in a cozy town, you will also appreciate the easy access to New York City and other major metropolitan areas.
 Information on how to travel from Binghamton to other U.S. cities: http://www.binghamton.edu/oip/ddp/about-binghamton.html

-2016-2017 Estimate of Costs at Binghamton University
+2019-2020 Cost Estimate at Binghamton University (subject to change):